-We do offer elective treatments such as IV infusions we believe to be helpful in regenerative medicine based upon largely anecdotal experience.
+We do offer elective treatments such as IV infusions we believe to be helpful in Advanced Regenerative Medicine based upon largely anecdotal experience.
 These infusions are not proven nor are they dis-proven to help.
 Patients report feeling better and we hope to be optimizing the regen med environment for each individual.
 Hydration is a fundamental principle in pre and post surgical care.
 Recent studies have suggested that wound healing is facilitated by ensuring adequate vitamin and mineral intake prior to and immediately after surgical procedures.

 Adv Wound Care (New Rochelle).
 2014 Jan 1; 3(1): 46–53.